Teyzar/Teyzar/README.md

 # Hi there 👋

-##### My name is Thomas Andrew Zaragoza, I'm a fourth-year College Student pursuing a BS in Computer Engineering.
-I've got a few months to go before I'll be able to graduate as a Computer Engineer. 😄
+##### My name is Thomas Andrew Zaragoza, A recent graduate with a degree in Computer Engineering.
+Experienced in Web and Mobile development using Laravel, html, bootstrap, JQuery and Flutter for Mobile development 😄
-##### I'm currently learning NodeJS, TypeScript, and Java, among other programming languages.
-For the time being, I'm enjoying developing web applications with the Laravel framework.
-It's also good to learn more about Laravel and how the different modules work.
-I also enjoyed using Laravel and Node.js with express framework to create API's.

-##### There is  so much to learn,  I'll just keep studying and improving my skills so that I'll be able to apply them in the future.
+##### I'm still in the process of Learning of different tech stack, Like Vue, React for Front-end Development and NodeJS for backend.

 <!--
 **Teyzar/Teyzar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.